SAP-samples/teched2022-IN280/exercises/ex1/ex13/readme.md

 After completing these steps you will have activated the data collection in *Integration & Exception Monitoring* for a managed Cloud Integration service `CloudIntegration-<tenant_name>_<userID>`.

-Return back to [Exercise 1 - Configure the monitoring of Cloud Integration tenant in SAP CLoud ALM](../../ex1/README.md) <br>or to [Exercise 2.2 - Activate alerts for deployment exceptions of integration artifacts](../../ex2/ex22/)
+Congratulation.
+You have finalized Exercise 1.
+Return back to the main page of [Configure the monitoring of Cloud Integration tenant in SAP CLoud ALM](/exercises/ex1/) or to [Exercise 2.2 - Activate alerts for deployment exceptions of integration artifacts](/exercises/ex2/ex22/)